cmohge1/lrbs-digital-editing-advanced-2019/day2.md

   </text>
 </TEI>
 ```
 You could of course do the same for personography data (many do, in fact).
+It might be wise to condense your external references by [creating abbreviated pointers](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/SA.html#SAPU) with `@key` URIs.
 If you are working with several documents (i.e., individual files) that are calling upon the same authority lists of people, places, objects, interpretations, etc., then you would want to store them separately and use the stand-off approach in each file.
+There are more complicated approaches to hosting other structured data externally using `<xi:include>` elements, which are explained in [Chapter 16](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/SA.html) of the *TEI Guidelines*.

-The *TEI Guidelines* make the following helpful distinctions:
+The *Guidelines* also make the following helpful distinctions:

 - **source document** (to which the stand-off markup refers, in XML or plain text)
 - **internal markup** (pointing to tags within the text)